tayfunates/intuitive-physics/README.md

 - In the game view, change resolution from **Free Aspect, or the others** to ** Standalone.
 - Then, go to Edit -> Project Settings -> Player and uncheck the box Default Is Native Resolution.
 Then update the Default screen width and height.

+### Wooden Style

+In order to achieve wooden material, you have to export meshes from blender byy calculating the UVs and normals.

 ## Definitions

 - **Cohesion:** The principle states that objects are bounded and connected entities.
 They cannot split into pieces as they move (cohesion) or fuse with other objects (boundedness).